What are My Rights as a Georgia DUI Defendant?

 Always Consult a Qualified Georgia DUI Lawyer Before Deciding on How to Proceed in your DUI Defense:

 Richard Lawson is the top-rated and most reviewed Atlanta DUI Lawyer.
-He is a former Georgia DUI Prosecutor with nearly 20 years experience defending people accused of DUI in throughout Atlanta, Metro-Atlanta, and North Georgia.
+He is a former Georgia DUI Prosecutor with over 25 years experience defending people accused of DUI in throughout Atlanta, Metro-Atlanta, and North Georgia.
 His reviews can be found on Avvo.

 For more information, contact the Atlanta DUI Attorney who will protect you and your rights.
 Remember, unless asserted you will waive your rights.
 Your case will not defend itself.
 We are here 24/7 to help you when you need it most.